Irreligion in Romania

 Irreligion in Romania is rare.
 Romania is one of the most religious countries in Europe, with 92% of people saying that they believe in God.
-Levels of Irreligion are much lower than in most other European countries and are among the lowest in the world.
+Levels of irreligion are much lower than in most other European countries and are among the lowest in the world.
 At the 2011 census, only 0.11% of the population declared itself atheist, up from the 2002 census, while 0.10% do not belong to any religion.
+While still one of the most religious countries in Europe, practicing, church and mass attendance is quite low, even compared to some less religious countries than Romania.
+It is mainly practiced by elderly people, mainly in rural areas, while in urban areas church attendance and practice is much lower.